kercre123/victor/robot/espressif/README.md

  * All level 2 tasks queued run before any queued level 1 tasks and so on.
  * Task level 2 is reserved for HAL functions
 * Timers which are due are higher priority than tasks.
 * Tasks and timers *do not* pre-empt each other.
 A new task or timer cannot start until the runing task / timer has ended.
 * Interrupts must not be locked out for more than 10us at a time or WiFi will crash

 #### Performance and Memory
-* All application code should have the `ICACHE_FLASH_ATTR` decorator.
-* The Espressif is not especially fast and fetching code is relatively slow, however, it has a relatively large amount of RAM so when making computation/code-size/RAM use trade offs, generally take the path that uses more RAM.
+* The Expressif has a fast clock speed but low cycle efficiency for and most significantly fetching code is relatively slow as it comes from an external QSPI flash chip when not in cache, however, it has a relatively large amount of RAM so when making computation/code-size/RAM use trade offs, generally take the path that uses more RAM.
 * Heep (malloc and free) is available but should be used sparingly and cautiously.
 * Code size:
- * Since the Espressif uses external SPI flash, there is effectively unlimited code memory.
+ * Since the Espressif uses external QSPI flash, there is effectively unlimited code memory.
  * However, loading code from SPI flash is relatively slow and there is a limited code cache in local chip RAM.
 Hence inner loops and code which executes often should be kept relatively small to reduce cache thrashing.

 ### For HAL
 In addition to all the guidelines above: